matthieucadiot/WhithamSoliton.jl/README.md

 Julia code for computer-assisted proofs of existence and spectral stability of solitary waves in the capillary-gravity Whitham equation

-# Computer-assisted proofs of solitons, eigencouples and orbital stability in the Kawahara equation.
+# Computer-assisted proofs of solitary waves, eigencouples and spectral stability in the capillary-gravity Whitham equation.